 Oh!
 And that brings me to the last bit I have to think about: What do I take back to America with me?
-I mean, it’s kind of like I’m just going on holiday, but if I end up stuck there then I need more than a bit of clothes.
+I mean, it’s kind of like I’m just going on holiday, but if I end up stuck there then I need more than a few clothes.
 So, I need to figure out how to pack all of my gadgets and important paperwork and still have room for whatever clothes I may need for the “holiday”.

 There are so many moving parts.
 There are so many “whatifs” floating around my head.
 There are so many uncertainties.